#13 Most Cited800+ citations/year

 Confined space violations are particularly dangerous because the hazards — toxic atmospheres, oxygen deficiency, engulfment — are invisible.
 Many confined space fatalities involve would-be rescuers who enter without protection.
 The most common citations involve the complete absence of a confined space program:

-- No attendant posted outside during confined space entry
+• No attendant stationed outside the confined space

-- No rescue plan or rescue team designated before entry operations
+• No rescue plan or designated rescue service

 Penalty Exposure